-In this section, we explore potential mechanisms underlying the effects of the Great Depression and New Deal on longevity.
-Specifically, we examine whether changes in employment, income, educational attainment, demographics, and health help explain the observed long-term impacts.
-By analyzing these intermediate outcomes, we aim to understand how the economic downturn and relief policies translated into lasting effects on longevity.
-To do so, we first use data from the 1940 Census to examine how New Deal relief and the severity of the Great Depression influenced labor market and demographic outcomes (Appendix Figures A.18 and A.19).
+In this section, we investigate potential mechanisms linking the Great Depression and New Deal to longevity.
+We assess whether changes in employment, income, education, demographics, and health help explain the observed long-term effects.
+Using 1940 Census data, we examine how New Deal relief and crisis severity influenced labor market and demographic outcomes (Appendix Figures A.19 and A.20).